saurabhje/saurabhje/README.md

  Hi there!
 I'm Saurabh Je Singh, a sophomore majoring in Machine Learning Engineering. 😊

-### About Me

-I'm a curious individual with a passion for problem-solving and a flair for creativity.
-When I'm not busy with academics, you can find me tinkering with web development projects or delving into the world of artificial intelligence.
-My long-term goal is to contribute meaningfully to the field of machine learning and help bridge the gap between theory and practice.

 ### Connect with Me

 Feel free to reach out to me through the following channels: